 - SD-WAN possesses the ability to prioritize applications to enhance the user experience.
-SD-WAN is on the top of the network and ties underlying MPLS and other internet connections together which help them route business-critical traffic down the best available path.
+SD-WAN is on the top of the network and ties underlying MPLS and other internet connections together, which help them route business-critical traffic down the best available path.

 - SD-WAN being Provider Agnostic : SD-WAN provides the same benefits irrespective of which Internet Service Provider (ISP) that your enterprise is using.
 The enterprise can add and remove ISPs at anytime and at any site without any hassle, making it much more scalable.

-If your organization is located in different sites, then MPLS surely does not fit there.
+If your organization is located at different sites, then MPLS surely does not fit there.
 For instance, if in an international site, their MPLS provider may not be serviceable there.
 MPLS may have the same service provider at all sites.

-In that case, the enterprises may encounter performance issues with no option but to send traffic through IP sec VPN.
+In that case, the enterprises may encounter performance issues with no option, but to send traffic through IP sec VPN.

 So, if your office has multiple sites, make sure to opt for SD-WAN technology over MPLS.

 - Talking about security, in MPLS, there are dedicated lines and internet traffic is backhauled to data center for inspection.
-In SD-WAN, there is embedded security such as firewalls, auto VPN and network segmentation.
+In SD-WAN, there is embedded security, such as firewalls, auto VPN, and network segmentation.

 - In SD-WAN, there is direct access to cloud, while in MPLS, it is backhauled to data center and then to cloud.